Board of Directors

 Mariano Castro

-Mariano Castro is a Costa Rican lawyer with an LLM in public international law from Leiden University, and current candidate for a Mphil in Conservation Leadership in Cambridge University.
+Mariano Castro is a Costa Rican lawyer with an LLM in public international law and an MPhil in Conservation Leadership.
+He has extensive experience providing policy and technical advice in conservation and sustainable development projects

 Dr. Alex Hearn